aanahid/ToDo-List/README.md

 ## Overview

-This project is a simple To-Do List application built using React.
+This project is a simple To-Do List application built using React and Express.js.
 It allows users to add, edit, delete, and mark tasks as completed.
 The app provides an intuitive interface for managing daily tasks efficiently.
 Features

-- Create: Add new tasks to the list.
+- Create: Add new tasks to the list, create new list.
 - Read: View the list of tasks with their status.
-- Update: Edit task descriptions or completion status.
+- Update: Edit task name, edit list name, change completion status.
-- Delete: Remove tasks from the list.
+- Delete: Remove tasks from the list, remove list.
 - Mark as Completed: Toggle task completion status.
-- Responsive Design: Works seamlessly across various devices and screen sizes.
+- Other features: light and dark mode, activity suggestions.

 ## Technologies Used

-- React: JavaScript library for building user interfaces.
+- React: JavaScript library for building user interfaces, providing a component-based approach to front-end development.
+- Express.js: Web application framework for Node.js used to handle server-side logic and routing.
 - CSS: Styling for the user interface.
-- Something: Used for storing tasks locally within the browser.
+- Bored API: Used to get activity suggestion.

 ## Installation